NCAR/esds/posts/2023/unstructured-grid-collab-1.md

 ## Takeaways

-- Good to have a prepared notebook in addition to a single slide description
+- Would be good to have a prepared notebook to guide the project/discussion in addition to a single slide description
-- In-person attendees enjoyed discussion.
+- In-person attendees enjoyed discussion, and encouraging more in-person participation would be helpful.
 - A repeat in the future around the same topic would be valuable.